 Unfortunately, this doesn’t always happen so smoothly.

-Factors such as noise, light, stress, working hours, jet lag, lack of exercise, poor diet, and more can cause your body to produce low levels of melatonin.
+Factors such as noise, light, stress, working hours, jet lag, lack of exercise, poor diet, and many other factors can cause your body to produce low levels of melatonin.
 If your levels of melatonin are hindered, you may experience sleep deprivation, fatigue, or mood disorders among countless other troubles.

 Fortunately for us, if we’re tossing and turning at night due to loud noises, bright lights, or a lack of melatonin production, we can take melatonin supplements to help us fall asleep.